taylornielson22/Neuralink/index.md

 ![Show Case](docs/assets/showcase.png)

 ### Visual Prothesis (Supervision)
-  Essentially plug camera into visual cortex and stimulate thousands of electrodes to reproduce the visual image.
+  An engineer, in the visual neuroscience department, stated they could essentially plug a camera into visual cortex and stimulate thousands of electrodes to reproduce the visual image.
 Musk stated that Supervision could be achieved by adjusting the frequency and sensor, giving the user ultraviolet, infrared, or radar vision.

 ### Telepathy
   The brain puts a tremendous amount of its mental energy in translating thoughts into words and is often inefficient.
-Neuralink predicts to produce better communication by implementing the ability to send our true thoughts.
+During the showcase, Neuralink predicts they can produce better communication by implementing the ability to send our true thoughts.

 ### Unlocking Creativity
- There is "a lot of untapped creativity" in each person due to the brains inefficient translation of thoughts.
+ One of the lead researchers explained how there is "a lot of untapped creativity" in each person due to the brains inefficient translation of thoughts.
 For an example, if someone thought of a beautiful detailed scene, it would take years for someone to craft or paint if they even had the ability to.
 With enough electrodes, those raw concepts could be decoded to "show people primitive versions of music or even 3D model for engineering.”

 ### Save Memories as Repositories
   Memories fade as time passes, even the ones we cherish the most.
 Neuralink proposed the possibility of saving memories in repositories like we do with music.
 A user would be able to go back and revisited the memory.
 This would also lead to solving cognitive disorders like Alzheimer’s.

 ### Eliminate Physical Pain
+ One of the in house neurosurgeons at the event discussed the possibility of eliminating pain.
 There are many diseases that contribute a lot of pain to the patient, and even the treatments can be painful.
 Neuralink devices could play a crucial role in minimizing the physical pain felt by those with painful diseases.

 ###  Disease Prediction
-   Not only will the device pick up on electrical signals in the brain, but chemical cues as well.
-Informing the user ahead of time will lead them to take early action and hopefully prevent the disease.
+   Neuralink informed those at the showecase that not only will the device pick up on electrical signals in the brain, but chemical cues as well.
+Meaning the device could inform the user of possible diseases ahead of time, which will lead to early action and hopefully prevent the disease.

 ### Solve Mental Illness
-  Device as potential into channeling into more regions of the brain where mental disorders originate in.
+  Musk has stated multiple times that the device as potential into channeling into more regions of the brain where mental disorders originate in.
 This could lead to solving mental illnesses or eliminating a feeling for a certain period of time.
 For an example, eliminating fear when presenting in front of a class.

 ## Importance In The Future
-Humans in a way are already cyborgs, we use our smartphones and computers every day that have become an extension of ourselves.
+In a way, humans are already cyborgs, we use our smartphones and computers every day that have become an extension of ourselves.
 Neuralink is extending that digital tertiary layer we already have.
 AI's intelligence is increasing at an exponential rate which raises many possible concerns for humanity.
 Musk stated that AI poses an "existential threat" to humanity and humans will eventually have to merge with AI.<sup>[7](https://www.vox.com/future-perfect/2018/11/2/18053418/elon-musk-artificial-intelligence-google-deepmind-openai)</sup> Neuralink is an opportunity to save us from the potential threats AI imposes by enabling humans to compete at the same level as super-intelligent machines.

 To keep up with Neuralink and their progress, visit their website at https://neuralink.com/